-- Travel Signature less than one year old on page 3 of your I-20.
+- Travel Signature less than 6 months old on page 3 of your I-20.
 Obtain this signature from the International Affairs office at least two weeks before you depart the U.S.

 - Valid F-1 Visa.
 If your visa is expired, you will need to apply to renew it at a U.S. embassy or consulate in your country.
 You should contact your embassy/consulate immediately to learn how long the process may take, and plan your travel dates accordingly.
 See International Affairs to learn more about visa renewal.

 - Passport valid at least six months into the future

 - Financial Documents indicating your available funds (recommended)

 - Current Transcript or letter confirming continued enrollment (recommended)